Bobby Plummer

-Bobby Plummer was a former American football head coach for Sharpstown High School.
+Bobby Plummer (July 25, 1940 – December 4, 2024) was an American football head coach for Sharpstown High School.
 He played college football at Texas Christian University.
-He was selected by the Dallas Cowboys in the third round (39th overall) of the 1962 NFL Draft.
+He was selected by the Dallas Cowboys in the third round (39th overall) of the 1962 NFL draft.
+He died on December 28, 2024 in Houston, Texas.

 Early years

-Plummer attended Seymour High School.
+Plummer attended Seymour High School, where he received All-state honors as a senior.
 He accepted a football scholarship from Texas Christian University.
-He was a two-way tackle and became a starter as a sophomore, playing on the same line as Bob Lilly.
+He was a two-way tackle and became a starter as a sophomore, playing on the same line as Bob Lilly and Don Floyd.

-In 1961, he accidentally hit All-American halfback Jimmy Saxton in the head with his knee, which contributed to a poor game by Saxton and TCU defeating the previous unbeaten University of Texas 6-0.
+As a senior in 1961, he was the starter at right tackle.
+He accidentally hit All-American halfback Jimmy Saxton in the head with his knee, which contributed to a poor game by Saxton and TCU defeating the previous unbeaten University of Texas 6–0.
 He received second-team All-SWC honors after the season.

 Professional career

-Dallas Cowboys

-Plummer was selected by the Dallas Cowboys in the third round (39th overall) of the 1962 NFL Draft and by the Dallas Texans in the fifth round (35th overall) of the 1962 AFL Draft.
+Plummer was selected by the Dallas Cowboys in the third round (39th overall) of the 1962 NFL draft and by the Dallas Texans in the fifth round (35th overall) of the 1962 AFL draft.

 On December 6, 1961, he signed with the Cowboys.
 During training camp he was tried at offensive tackle and guard.
 He was released on September 4, 1962.

 Coaching career

-Plummer was the head football coach at Sharpstown High School for 28 years, where he had a 112–164–4 record.
-Sharpstown made the Houston High School playoffs in 1984 under Coach Plummer, which, at the time were held in the Astrodome.
-They lost to Spring Branch in the first round.
+Plummer was the head football coach at Sharpstown High School for 28 years (1972–1999), where he had a 112–164–4 record.
+Sharpstown made the Houston High School playoffs in 1984, which, at the time were held in the Astrodome, losing to Spring Branch in the first round.